Have you heard about the newest trend sweeping the country? Yep, hot chocolate bombs, sometimes called hot cocoa bombs.

 FOUR.
 Melt more chocolate and place it in a candy piping bag or an airtight plastic bag and snip the corner.
 Pipe chocolate along the edge of a ball and gently place an empty halve on top.

 To smooth the seam you can run your finger around the edge or roll tacky chocolate in festive sprinkles.
 Allow the seam to set.
+Some folks also like to place the seam edge against a warm plate or back of a warm spoon to melt it a little.

 FIVE.
 Decorate and garnish however you’d like.
 Use additional melted chocolate, preferably in a contrasting color and also more fun sprinkles or decorative balls.